mongodb/laravel-mongodb/README.md

     }

-Now we can access the book's author through the dynamic property:
+You access the embedded models through the dynamic property:

     $author = Book::first()->author;

-Inserting and updating the embedded document works just like the `embedsMany` relation:
+Inserting and updating embedded models works similar to the `hasOne` relation:

     $author = new Author(array('name' => 'John Doe'));